 More information about screening tests offered in pregnancy can be found here:

-Find out more about our Gold package - Click here for more details.
+Find out more about our Bronze package - Click here for more details.

 We had received possible worrying news from our NHS anomaly scan, without much information provided or confirmation.
 I am so pleased that we came to The Birth Company for reassurance, as we are now extremely happy that everything is fine.
 Shahrzad was fantastic and went through the whole anomaly scan thoroughly, explaining everything and looking in detail at each area.
 Nothing was rushed and she took her time to make sure baby was in the correct position to get the best results.
 We can’t thank her and Dr Gibb enough for the confidence they have given us.
 Would highly recommend The Birth Company for all scans.